-Three critical essays (in the 5-6 double-spaced page length) are due throughout various points of the semester, in order to provide a more flexible workload.
+Three critical essays (in the 5-6 double-spaced page length) are due throughout various points of the semester, in order to provide a more flexible workload (hard copy submission at the beginning of class).
 The first essay will be due on May 23 for everyone, and is worth 15% of the final grade.
 This first paper can cover topics from the first 3 weeks of the course.
 The second essay (worth 25% of final grade) is due either on June 20 or June 27.
 The third and final essay (worth 25% of final grade) is due on August 1 or August 8.
 These papers can focus on the current week's readings and/or integrate key themes and ideas from previous weeks' readings.
+Outside readings can be used, but are not required.